-Obese women alter diets in response to additional calories from soft drinksOctober 28th, 2013 in Overweight and Obesity /
+Obese women alter diets in response to additional calories from soft drinksOctober 28, 2013 in Medicine & Health / Overweight and Obesity

 Obese women voluntarily reduce what they eat in response to additional soft drinks being added to their diets – a new 4 week study finds.